zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 - __I also just love tinkering with technology.__

 __And all of this stuff feels like play to me, but it looks like work to others.__
+So, there are other people to whom these things would be hard and they say like, “Well, how do I get good at being [[pithy]] and selling ideas?”
+Well, if you’re not already good at it or if you’re not really into it, __maybe it’s not your thing, focus on the thing that you are really into.__